Your browser does not support JavaScript or disabled!

 The Programme Design

-The syllabus and curriculum have been designed to impart a comprehensive foundation in the nautical technology knowledge requirements for deck officers, and to provide an exposure to some areas of humanities and the social sciences.
-Thereafter the curriculum focuses on the specialised knowledge of theoretical and practical aspects of Nautical Technology, with an emphasis on those skills and competencies that are required for Navigation, Cargo Operations and Ship Maintenance and Operations.
+The syllabus and curriculum have been designed to impart a comprehensive foundation in the nautical science knowledge requirements for deck officers, and to provide an exposure to some areas of humanities and the social sciences.
+Thereafter the curriculum focuses on the specialised knowledge of theoretical and practical aspects of Nautical Science, with an emphasis on those skills and competencies that are required for Navigation, Cargo Operations and Ship Maintenance and Operations.

 Focus on Practicals and Development of Skills